 - Blueberries are great for humans and dogs too!
 Blueberries contain antioxidants which prevent cell damage and cancer in people and pets.
 They are also low in calorie.

 - Brussel sprouts.
-Although I’m not a big fan of brussel sprouts, they contain vitamins A, B1, B6, K and G and are a good source of fiber.
+Although I’m not a big fan of Brussels sprouts, they contain vitamins A, B1, B6, K and G and are a good source of fiber.

 - Cantaloupe.
 If your dog is overweight or has diabetes, cantaloupe should be given in small quantities because it is high in sugar.
 However, it contains many nutrients, water and fiber.
 Do not feed your dog the seeds.